creare-com/podpac/doc/source/developer/contributing.md

 Developer APIs (i.e. documented APIs for complex pipelines and podpac extensions) should be nested no more than one hierarchical level down from the root `podpac` module.
 The hierarchical naming convention is dictated by the directory and file structure within the `/podpac/core/` directory.

+All code written into the `core` podpac module should reference other modules using the developer API to maintain consistency.

 For example:

 ```python